alphagov/govuk-design-system/src/components/summary-list/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>Keep card and row actions as ‘<a href="https://developer.mozilla.org/en-US/docs/Glossary/Inline-level_content">inline links</a>’.
-This is to make sure that sets of actions reflow properly on different screen sizes.
+  <p>Make sure any 'action links' are at least 24px by 24px in size, with adequate spacing.
+This is to make sure users can easily interact with the links.
 This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (minimum)</a>.</p>
 </div>

 <div class="app-wcag-22" id="wcag-change-answers" role="note">